wokech/blog-main/README.md

 1. Render the project with:
 a) Terminal

-# render project in current dir
+i) render project in current dir quarto render
-quarto render

-# render project in 'myproject'
-quarto render myproject
+ii) render project in 'myproject' quarto render myproject

-# render only documents in the 'articles' sub-directory
-quarto render articles
+iii) render only documents in the 'articles' sub-directory quarto render articles

 b) Console